Skip to content

 Varicose veins are the result of veins in the lower leg not working properly.
 When healthy, veins in the lower leg help fight the forces of gravity using one-way valves that help pump blood back up to the heart.
 Unfortunately, these valves can sometimes stop working.
 This results in blood pooling in the lower leg, which leads to skin inflammation and other varicose vein symptoms.

 Skin inflammation is the result of increased pressure within the vein that causes the veins to grow larger.
 These enlarged veins don’t always become the dark, bulging veins that are usually associated with varicose veins.
-However, the increased pressure combined with the accumulation of blood and toxins within the leg can still result in the symptoms we just covered.
+However, the increased pressure combined with the accumulation of blood and toxins within the leg can still result in the symptoms above.

 Varicose veins can develop anywhere in the body, but they’re most commonly found in the lower leg.
 Their symptoms are both chronic and progressive.
 This means that your varicose vein symptoms can last for a long period of time and will only get worse with time.